On finite spacer rank for words and subshifts: Characterizations and Additional Examples of Spacer Rank-Two Systems

 so $\{z_i\}_{i \in S}$ also converges to the same limit $y$.
 However, the positions of expected occurrences of $v$ in $z_i$ and $y_i$ for every $i$ are different, so there exist two distinct ways of decomposing $y$ into expected occurrences of $v$.
-Thus, by {Lemma \ref{kalikow}}, $y$ must be periodic. \end{proof} For clarity in proving that $X_M$ is not rank-one and to avoid excessive notations, for any finite words $a$ and $b$, we denote an occurrence of $a$ separated by some number (which could be none) of $1$'s as $a1^*b$.
+Thus, by {Lemma \ref{kalikow}}, $y$ must be periodic. \end{proof} For clarity in proving that $X_V$ is not rank one and to avoid excessive notations, for any finite words $a$ and $b$, we denote an occurrence of $a$ separated by some number (which could be zero) of $1$'s as $a1^*b$.